 Paintbox, jar, pencil and brush roll by Sue

-Posted in Meeting News, Members Work, Handmade Gifts, Workshops and demos, Textile Art
+Posted in Handmade Gifts, Meeting News, Members Work, Textile Art, Workshops and demos

 Good meeting.
 Everyone working away diligently with a bit of show and tell….
 Sue, Brenda and Kim looking forward to their flight to Melbourne on the following day, for the Australasian Quilt Convention (what a fantastic few days!
 Even if Sue didn’t win the biggie!)
 We had a delicious morning tea brought by Di, and we missed Alison who was away, but some of the girls worked away at their shibori pieces.

 Di brought in two pieces (started in Gloria Loughman’s workshop) for some constructive advice – that’s one of the things that are so great about our group – members are comfortable with asking one another for their opinions and thoughts on items if they’ve reached a road block …. here are the before photos:

 Di followed through on some of the advice, and here are the after photos: